tigrisdata-community/multi-modal-starter-kit/README.md

 The project uses [Next.js](https://nextjs.org/docs) to load and display files from [Tigris object store](https://www.tigrisdata.com/docs/) on the webapp.
-For development, the files are hosted in bucket mentioned in `.env` environment file.
+For development, the files are hosted in bucket mentioned in [`.env`](.env) environment file.

-Before we running the web server, let's set the credentials to access the Tigris bucket.
+Before running the web server, let's set the credentials to access the Tigris bucket.
 You'd need `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` for the bucket, these can be set in the `.env.development` file in project root as follows: